OpenBB-finance/OpenBB/openbb_terminal/core/integration_tests/README.md

     python terminal.py -t -v
     ```

-    *Note that in verbose mode, by default, the tests are run sequentially to avoid mixing the outputs from several scripts.
+- In verbose mode the tests are run sequentially, by default.
+This avoids mixing the outputs from several scripts in the console.
 If you still want to see the outputs during a parallel run, just specify the number of subprocesses you wish to launch, it will force multiprocessing.

+    ```zsh
-Example: `python terminal.py -t forex -v --subproc 7`
+    python terminal.py -t forex -v --subproc 7
+    ```

 If there are any test failures a console report will be generated with detailed information on the failures.